robisim74/qwik-speak/README.md

   ]
 };
 ```
 Assets will be loaded through the implementation of `getTranslation$` function below.
-You can call an _endpoint_, or load _json_ files to return a `Translation` object for each language:
+You can load _json_ files or call an _endpoint_ to return a `Translation` object for each language:
 ```json
 {
   "app": {